 The current market design in ERCOT primarily places the responsibility for system costs on ERCOT customers.
-This docket has revealed that the Southern Cross DC tie will result in additional costs to ERCOT.
-Because the customers of exported power are not ERCOT customers, under the current market design, they will not bear any responsibility for the costs they impose on the ERCOT system.
-Southern Cross believes that those customers-and therefore Southern Cross-should get a free ride.
-The Commission disagrees and determines that the public interest demands that ERCOT ratepayers should not bear any of the costs associated with the Garland line, the Oncor substation, the Garland substation, or the Southern Cross DC tie that are properly borne by others.
+This docket has revealed that the Southern Cross DC tie will result in additional costs to ERCOT, which include special costs that arise specifically from the Southern Cross DC tie, the Garland line, and the Garland or Oncor substations.
+Because the customers of exported power are not ERCOT customers, under the current market design and rules, they will not bear any responsibility for the special costs specific to the Southern Cross DC tie, Garland line, and Garland or Oncor substations that they impose on the ERCOT system.
+Southern Cross believes that those customers-and therefore Southern Cross-should get a free ride as to these special costs.
+The Commission disagrees and determines that the public interest demands that